nspotrepka/566/README.md

     ```
     git status
     ```
     Don't add unnecessary files or folders.
-If you see a file or folder that should not be committed, add it to the `.gitignore`.
+If you see something that shouldn't be committed, add it to the `.gitignore`.
 7. Add your files, commit, and push.
     ```
     git add --all